Special Educational Needs and Disabilities

 Bower Park Academy welcomes everybody into our learning family, encouraging all students, regardless of background and ability, to reach their full potential.
 All students will benefit from a broad and balanced curriculum, with access to the National Curriculum at an appropriate level, so that they may grow into well-informed, confident individuals who are able to demonstrate independent learning and responsibility.

-Our Special Educational Needs Co-Ordinator is Ms Gail Kenlin.
+Our Special Educational Needs Coordinator (SENDCo) is Ms J. Scott.

 School Information Report and Local Offer

-As part of the Children and Families Act 2013, Local Authorities are required to publish a ‘Local Offer’ which sets out support that is available for children and young people with SEND in the local area.
+As part of the Children and Families Act 2013, Local Authorities are required to publish a ‘Local Offer’, which sets out the support that is available for children and young people with SEND in the local area.

 Havering’s Local Offer can be found by clicking here.